 Weatherization Assistance Program

 The Weatherization Assistance Program (WAP) annually provides grant funds to community action agencies, local governments, Indian tribes and non-profit agencies to provide specific program services for low-income families of Arkansas.
 These entities provide program services throughout the state.
 The Arkansas Weatherization Program (AWP) was developed to help reduce energy usage in homes that are severely energy inefficient.
 The program is available to all income-eligible Arkansans and eligible housing units.
-The program helps customers of participating utility companies find ways to reduce their daily energy usage.
+The program helps customers find ways to reduce their daily energy usage.
 Advanced diagnostic technology, such as a computerized energy audit, is used to determine the energy conservation needs of a home.